-ESPORTS: Excel Esports, the UK-based professional competitive-gaming team, recently made London’s iconic Twickenham Stadium its official residence, a move that is key to the strategy of the squad’s majority owner Guinevere Capital.
+ESPORTS: Excel Esports, the UK-based professional competitive-gaming organisation, has made London’s iconic Twickenham Stadium its official home, a move that is key to the strategy of the squad’s majority owner Guinevere Capital.

 MediaTainment Finance met David Harris (pictured, above), Guinevere Capital’s Australia-based founder/Managing Director, at the stadium to learn why his private-equity firm chose to bet on esports, and on Twickenham, which hosts the England rugby union games, one of the world’s oldest traditional sports.